Stolz/Assets/README.md

 <a id="frameworks"></a>
 ## Supported frameworks

 The library is framework agnostic and it should work well with any framework or naked PHP application.
-Nevertheless, the following instructions have been tailored for Laravel framework.
+Nevertheless, the following instructions have been tailored for **Laravel 5** framework ([still on Laravel 4?](https://github.com/Stolz/Assets/issues/55#issuecomment-73024822)).
 If you want to use the library in any other scenario please read the [non static interface](#nonstatic) instructions.

 <a id="installation"></a>
 ## Installation